Updated July 2023

 Did you know that colors trigger more emotions than words?
 As such, red is associated with energy and passion, orange is associated with fun, positivity, and good health, yellow with optimism and joy, and blue with confidence and trust.
 Colors define our moods and have the power to influence our responses because they are part of color psychology eCommerce.
 Not only that, the brain processes visual information 60,000x faster than text!
 Color psychology is a great way to help you predict and guide the choices your customers will make so you can sell more.

 Estee Lauder uses gold as its main color to reinforce its messaging around confidence

 Did you know that pain is more powerful than pleasure?
 Address their pain points to sell more, but not to an extent that it seems fake.

-In its copy, Norton invokes common situations that its target market can relate to, particularly getting a loan.
-By mentioning the consequences of unprotected data on such a sensitive matter, the company creates a scenario that induces fear, therefore motivating visitors to purchase its product.
+In its copy, AmazonFlex invokes common situations that its target market can relate to, particularly balancing the personal with the professional.
+By mentioning the multiple ways in which you can earn extra money in a flexible manner, the company creates a scenario that induces hope for the future, therefore motivating visitors to access their offer.

 #17.
 Sense of belonging

-We all have an innate desire for community and a sense of belonging, as Maslow very well pinpointed in his hierarchy of needs.
-That’s why making your prospects feel as part of a larger group, can make them more susceptible to listen to your message.
+We all have an innate desire for community and a sense of belonging, as Maslow pinpointed so well in his hierarchy of needs.
+That’s why making your prospects feel like part of a larger group can make them more susceptible to listening to your message.